 Growing up we had a favorite restaurant called, “The Pink House” located in Orange County on Harbor Blvd.
-It was just an old pink house with some homey fill your soul entries.
+It was just an old pink house with some homey fill your soul entrees.
 I remember the portions were huge so we would often share.
 It wasn’t terribly expensive so for my family of 7, this was real treat!
-The homey entries were our childhood heaven.
-But to be honest, it wasn’t the entries we were there for.
+The homey entrees were our childhood heaven.
+But to be honest, it wasn’t the entrees we were there for.
 It was the foot long chocolate éclairs that kept us coming back for more!
 And the éclairs were out of this world!!
 I’m not exaggerating when I say they were a foot long!
 Filled with the creamiest vanilla cream filling, topped with the most rich decadent chocolate.
 As if that wasn’t enough, they finished it off with large dollops of fresh whipped cream and three huge Southern California strawberries.
 The one éclair fed our entire family, but we always bought two.
-One to take home to share with whomever didn’t get to come with us that time.
+One to take home to share with whomever didn’t get to come with us.
 They were just too special to leave anyone out.
-Then one day, it was just closed!
-No warning just closed.
+Then one day, it just closed!
+No warning, just closed.
 We were heart broken!

 Since then I've made many different versions of eclairs.
 I’ve never been interested in recipes that include a chocolate cream filling.
 It’s the rich vanilla cream that is the perfect compliment to the choux and decadent chocolate.
 I've never tried to make one quite so large, maybe I’ll have to try it just for the reminiscence of days gone by.

 And to all you French dessert lovers out there “Je t’ en Prie” (you’re welcome)